RandomSearch18/a-level-project/docs/readme.md

 note for RouteCalculator "Contains all the state/data required for one route calculation request"

 class RoutingEngine {
-  +compute_graph(map_data: OSMData): RoutingGraph
-  +calculate_route(start: Coordinates, end: Coordinates, options: RoutingOptions): RouteResult }
+  %% TODO: How on earth is the compute_graph() function meant to actually work +compute_graph(map_data: OSMData): RoutingGraph +calculate_route(start: Coordinates, end: Coordinates, options: RoutingOptions): RouteResult }